851 Naval Air Squadron: Formation and work up

-The Commanding Officer and ground personnel were from the UK, pilots from 738 Pilot Training Squadron based at RNAS Lewiston, Maine, Observers from RNAS Piarco, Trinidad and Telegragphist Air Gunners (TAGs) from Canada.
+The Commanding Officer and ground personnel were from the UK, pilots from 738 Pilot Training Squadron based at RNAS Lewiston, Maine, Observers from RNAS Piarco, Trinidad and Telegraphist Air Gunners (TAGs) from Canada.
 The squadron was equipped with twelve Tarpon Mk I aircraft designated for Torpedo Bomber Reconnaissance operations.
 The Grumman Avengers delivered to the FAA were provided under Lend-Lease agreements, commencing in 1943.
 Until January 1944, the British designation Tarpon was employed.
 The Tarpon Mk I (subsequently referred to as the Avenger Mk I) functioned as the British equivalent of the US Navy TBF-1.

 Following familiarisation with the aircraft and equipment, the squadron commenced rigorous training to prepare for active duty.
 The twelve-week work-up period encompassed various facets of the operations of torpedo bomber reconnaissance squadrons, which included navigation drills, low-altitude flying, formation flying, and combat strategies, as well as techniques for torpedo and depth charge attacks.
 On 14 December, the squadron departed for the US Naval Air Station Norfolk, Virginia, to engage in a brief period of deck landing training (DLT), operating with the training carrier in Chesapeake Bay.
 Upon completion on 16, they returned to RNAS Squantum.